codenotary/cnlc-docs-test/pages/help/introduction.md

 ### Core platform

-The core CodeNotary Cloud platform manages Ledger data, security, and the API gateway access through our SDK.
+The core Codenotary Cloud platform manages Ledger data, security, and the API gateway access through our SDK.

 Users interact with the platform in two ways: through a browser-based UI, and a programming interface provided by CodeNotary SDKs